 Do you feel low all the time?
 Have no motivation to progress ahead in life?
 Are anxiety and frequent mood swings killing your quality of life?
 The chances are that you are suffering from depression.
 This disorder, while common, can even be fatal if left untreated.

-This herb is known to benefit the body’s ability to handle the stress elements by counteracting the effects of the uncontrolled production of stress hormones, such as adrenaline and cortisol (9).
+Ginkgo biloba is known to benefit the body’s ability to handle the stress elements by counteracting the effects of the uncontrolled production of stress hormones, such as adrenaline and cortisol (9).

 Ginkgo biloba is also an adaptogen (10).
 It assists in raising the body’s ability to cope with external disturbances quite naturally.
 Thus, ginkgo biloba is also given a unique place in the treatment process of seasonal depression, generalized anxiety disorder (GAD), social phobias, and panic attacks.